amadotejada/instant-checkin/README.md

 <img src="./screenshots/room.png" width="100%">

 <!-- <br> -->
-1. When you want to force a check-in on a computer, edit the `Room` field to `check-in` and save.
+1. When you wish to force a check-in on a computer, edit the `Room` field to `check-in` and save.
     * That will push the profile from step 2 to the computer instantly via APNs
     * The profile will trigger `instant_checkin_deploy.sh` to run on the computer
     * `instant_checkin_deploy.sh` will run any new policies assigned to the computer and check-in